TadasSabestinas/PokerHands/README.md

 ## How the Solution Works

-At a high level, the solution is structured around three main classes: `Card`, `PlayerHand`, and `PlayPokerHand`.
+Looking from a high level, the solution is structured around three classes: `Card`, `PlayerHand`, and `PlayPokerHand`.

-- **Card Class**: Represents a single poker card, with a suit and a value (for example: "Ace of Diamonds" ).
+- **Card Class**: Represents a single poker card with a suit and a value (for example: "Ace of Diamonds" ).

 - **PlayerHand Class**: Represents a player's hand of cards.
-It includes methods for adding cards, evaluating the hand's rank (for example: pair, flush, straight), and comparing with another hand to determine the winner.
+It includes methods for adding cards, evaluating the hand's rank (for example: pair, flush, straight) and comparing with another hand to determine the winner.

-- **PlayPokerHand Class**: Contains the game logic, including parsing card strings from a file, creating `PlayerHand` objects, and determining the outcome of games.
+- **PlayPokerHand Class**: Contains the game logic including parsing card strings from a file, creating `PlayerHand` objects and determining the outcome of games.

-The comparison logic is implemented in the `PlayerHand` class, which uses the `Comparable` interface to compare two hands based on poker rules.
+The comparison logic is implemented in the `PlayerHand` class which uses the `Comparable` interface to compare two hands based on poker rules.
 This includes handling special cases like Ace-low straights and comparing hands with the same rank using kicker cards.

 ### What I Like About the Solution